 When is the application deadline?

-The application deadline is January 15 with priority given to candidates who complete their application by November 1.
+The application deadline is November 1, 2014.
 The committee will begin reviewing applications in September and continue through February, when final interviews are conducted.
 The Elon PA program accepts applications on a modified rolling basis so applicants are encouraged to apply early.

 Is the Graduate Record Examinations (GRE) required?